Cave Research Foundation

 Ursa Minor:

 Access to the Crystal Cave area was also not possible for this year, people who really needed to get there had to park at the Generals Highway turnoff and hiked from there.
-Additionally, the Ursa proposal was turned down by the park, Joel Despain will have to make modifications and he doesn’t have time right now.
+Natasha was told that we can access the area, but we don’t know if the person that told her this is aware that the last we heard was that the road was so bad that people were hiking from the Generals Highway, so it would be very challenging trips.

 Hurricane Crawl:

-Same as with Ursa Minor, access in 2023 was not possible due to the state of the road.
+Same as with Ursa Minor, access in 2024 was not possible due to the state of the road.
 There’s an approved research proposal for Hurricane Crawl.
-We asked the park about automatic renewal of these permits that could not be used, they said that there’s no process for an automatic renewal, but that certainly an expedited review and approval could be a possibility.
+We asked the park about automatic renewal of these permits that could not be used, they said that there’s no process for an automatic renewal, but that certainly an expedited review and approval would be available.

 The cave needs to be resurveyed, it was surveyed by people without a lot of survey knowledge and without the benefit of modern equipment.
 There may be some good leads left too.
 It will be necessary to run inventory on the go, this is a requirement from the park, especially focusing on the biological inventory.